-By the summer of 2008, at last sufficiently frustrated with her inability to lecture, locally, on discourse, Hannah rededicated her verbal zest to other outlets.
-Her years of belly dancing, home birthing, herbal medicine making, and basket weaving, notwithstanding, she dusted off her keyboard and began to churn out more smoothies, vegetable soup, and creative writing than might be considered proper for a middle-aged mom.
+By the summer of 2008, at last sufficiently frustrated with her inability to locally lecture on discourse, Hannah rededicated her verbal zest to other outlets.
+She dusted off her keyboard and began to churn out more smoothies, vegetable soup, and creative writing than might be considered proper for a middle-aged mom.

-By 2009, Hannah was blogging for Type-A Parent, writing a column for The Mother Magazine, and serving as an Associate Editor at both Sotto Voce and Bewildering Stories.
+By 2009, Hannah began blogging for Type-A Parent, wrote a column for The Mother Magazine, and served as an Associate Editor at both Sotto Voce and Bewildering Stories.
 She received her first Pushcart Prize nomination that year.

 2010 found Hannah writing monthly critiques for Tangent, the speculative fiction review ,and blogging for Kindred.
 Oblivious to the Obvious: Wishfully Mindful Parenting, a collection of humorous essays, was published by French Creek Press.

-In 2011, Hannah became an Associate Editor at Bound Off, began writing about Judaism for The Jerusalem Post, brought her creative writing workshop to the Association of Americans and Canadians in Israel, and joined the lineup at Natural Jewish Parenting.
-She received her second Pushcart Prize nomination that year and saw A Bank Robber's Bad Luck with His Ex-Girlfriend, a poetry collection, published by Unbound CONTENT.
+In 2011, Hannah became an Associate Editor at Bound Off, began writing about Judaism for The Jerusalem Post, brought her creative writing workshops to the Association of Americans and Canadians in Israel, and joined the lineup at Natural Jewish Parenting.
+She received her second Pushcart Prize nomination and celebrated the publication of A Bank Robber's Bad Luck with His Ex-Girlfriend, a poetry collection, by Unbound CONTENT.

-2012 was the year that four of her books were published; Don't Pet the Sweaty Things, a short fiction collection, by Bards & Sages Publishing; Fluid & Crystallized, a poetry chapbook, by Fowlpox Press; Supernal Factors, a poetry chapbook, by The Camel Saloon Books on Blog; and Intelligence's Vast Bonfires, a poetry collection, by Lazarus Media.
-As well, 2012 brought a nomination for Best of the Net.
+2012 was the year that four of her books were published; Don't Pet the Sweaty Things, a short fiction collection, was offered by Bards & Sages Publishing; Fluid & Crystallized, a poetry chapbook, was issued by Fowlpox Press; Supernal Factors, a poetry chapbook, went public thanks to The Camel Saloon Books on Blog; and Intelligence's Vast Bonfires, a poetry collection, by Lazarus Media, too, got sold.
+As well, in 2012, Hannah was nominated for Best of the Net.

-In 2013, Hannah's Citrus-Inspired Ceramics was published by Aldrich Press.
-As well, her The Immediacy of Emotional Kerfuffles was released by Bards & Sages Publishing.
+In 2013, Hannah's Citrus-Inspired Ceramics, a poetry collection, was published by Aldrich Press.
+Plus, The Immediacy of Emotional Kerfuffles, a short story collection, was released by Bards & Sages Publishing.
 Hannah was nominated for the Million Writers Award, and was nominated, for a third time, for the Pushcart Prize.
 Furthermore, Hannah brought workshops to the OU Israel Center in Jerusalem, began to offer annual writing retreats, taught an advanced course in book writing and publishing, and began to teach long distance courses.